Best State to Form an LLC in 2023 (Myths Debunked)

 A limited liability company combines the benefits of pass-through taxation offered by sole-proprietorships and partnerships with the limited liability offered by corporations.

-This means profit is taxed as personal income when it is transferred to the owners.
+This means profit is taxed as personal income when it is transferred to the owners while conducting business.
 The owners of an LLC are only personally liable to the extent of their investment in the company as long as fraud or crime does not take place.

 What Is a Domestic LLC?